OpesanyaAdebayo/Twitter-Bot/README.md

     MAX_COUNT = <Maximum number of tweets to fetch>
   ```

-3. Install the dependencies you application need:
+3. Install the dependencies your application needs:

   ```none
   npm install